 Cosy Double - Room 8

-In it together - In the sunshine we cast the same shadows
+In the sunshine we cast the same shadows

 “I have planned a piece of work specifically for this project,” explains established artist Thomas Dowdeswell, who over the years has exhibited at art fairs, solo shows and group exhibitions both at home and abroad.